113ll3/Ibmclouddocscli/ts_createapps.md

 ## Hostname error when you create an app with a non-mobile pattern
 {: #hostname-error}

-You may see the following error if you use the {{site.data.keyword.dev_cli_short}} CLI to deploy an app to Cloud Foundry.
-If you enter a hostname that you believe is unique, you may still see this message.
+You might see the following error if you use the {{site.data.keyword.dev_cli_short}} CLI to deploy an app to Cloud Foundry.
+If you enter a hostname that you believe is unique, you might still see this message.

 ```
 The hostname <myHostname> is taken.